Inbar-kr/nopcommerce-test-framework/README.md

 # Selenium Test Suite for nopCommerce

+* **Stack:** Python, Selenium WebDriver, Pytest, GitHub Actions.
+* **Outcome:** Automated test suite for validating core functionalities of the nopCommerce platform, integrated into a CI/CD pipeline for continuous testing.

 ## Project Overview

 This project is an automated test suite for validating the functionality and performance of the nopCommerce platform.